AliVillalobos/github-final-project/README.md

 ## Output:
   **simple interest = p * t * r**

+  > I make a little changues for better presentation but is the same content whatever
   > I hope you enjoy this proyect and your journey in this career!